 - Healthy economy: Voted among the "Best Places for Business and Careers 2019" by Forbes, Salt Lake City has historically low unemployment rates, a projected annual job growth rate of 2.4% (as of October 2019) and a cost of living lower than many other major metro areas.
 Plus, the state has a flat income tax rate of 4.95%—tying for the eighth lowest income tax rate among the 41 states that tax income.
 Top industries in the region include transportation, tourism, healthcare, education, manufacturing and finance.
 Utah is also home to one of the fastest-growing tech industries in the country.

 - Ample transportation options: With an average commute time lower than the national average, the region features buses, a light rail system and a commuter rail service for alternate commuters.
 The commuter rail service includes stops at the brand-new Salt Lake City International Airport.

-- Easy access to the great outdoors: The Salt Lake City
+Easy access to the great outdoors: The Salt Lake City area

-area is an ideal place for the adventure seeker who enjoys
+is an ideal place for the adventure seeker who enjoys all four seasons,

-all four seasons, including snowy winters and warm, dry summers.
-You
+including snowy winters and warm, dry summers.
+You can:

 - Visit the Wasatch Range for year-round activities in a picturesque mountain setting.
 There are nearly a dozen ski resorts within a short drive of Salt Lake City.

 - Hike, bike, camp and discover the natural beauty at several nearby national parks.